mohitmv/quick/docs/variant.md

 A variant is not permitted to hold references, arrays, or the type void.
 A variants can be empty.

 `quick::variant` is always be default constructible irrespective of it's types.
-A default constructed variant doesn't hold any of it's type.

-Default construction of `quick::variant` is feasible even if types are forward declared.
+A default constructed variant doesn't construct any of it's type.
+Hence default construction of `quick::variant` is feasible even if types are forward declared.

 `Types...` can have repeated types.
 In `quick::variant`, active type is accessed by it's index  in `Types...` pack, not be type (unlike `std::variant` and `boost::variant`).